KashishOO7/CLI-Password-Manager/README.md

-# Password-manager with encrypted database that supports remote sync via GitHub and Git

-# Local Vault 1.0
+# Password Vault 1.0

-Local Vault 1.0 is a secure password manager that helps you store, retrieve, and manage your passwords locally.
-It has encrypted database, a master password for added security, and an optional self-destruct mechanism after multiple failed attempts.

-You can customize and add more features as you'd like.
-Feel free to contribute and provide feedback.
+Welcome to Password Vault 1.0 — your secure digital locker for passwords and secret notes!
+This tool offers tight security, password storage, random password generation, secret note storage, and syncing your data securely to your private GitHub repository.

 ## Features

 - **Master Password**: Secure all your data with a single master password.

-- **Add Passwords**: Store service credentials securely.
+- **Password Storage**: Store your passwords securely using encryption that includes service, URL, username, notes.

-- **Retrieve Passwords**: Access your stored passwords.
+- **Retrieve Passwords**: Access your stored Data.
 Or edit them.

-- **Generate Random Passwords**: Create strong, random passwords.
+- **Password Breach Check**: Check your password against known breaches using the Have I Been Pwned (HIBP) API.

+- **Secret Notes**: Store secret notes that are encrypted and timestamped.

+- **Random Password Generator**: Create complex passwords with just a click.

+- **Security Features**: Optional self-destruction of the database after 5 failed login attempts.

-- **Sync to GitHub**: Backup your encrypted database to a GitHub repository using git.
+- **GitHub Sync**: Backup your encrypted database to a private GitHub repository.
-- **Secret Notes**: Store and manage encrypted secret notes with timestamps.

 ## Setup